johlym/johnathan-org/src/_posts/2018-09-12-review-of-todays-apple-iphone-and-watch-announcements.md

 ---
-title: Review of Today’s Apple iPhone and Watch Announcements
+title: Review of Today's Apple iPhone and Watch Announcements
 slug: review-of-todays-apple-iphone-and-watch-announcements
 feature_image: "/content/images/wp-content/uploads/2018/09/Screenshot_2018-09-12-iPhone-XS.png"
 featured: false
 og_image: "/content/images/wp-content/uploads/2018/09/Screenshot_2018-09-12-iPhone-XS.png"
-og_title: Review of Today’s Apple iPhone and Watch Announcements – Johnathan.org
-og_description: Apple's two-hour event didn't disappoint, though there was little surprise when it came to the design.
-Here's some of the most important points to take away fro

 twitter_image: "/content/images/wp-content/uploads/2018/09/Screenshot_2018-09-12-iPhone-XS.png"
-meta_title: Review of Today’s Apple iPhone and Watch Announcements – Johnathan.org
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2018-09-12 13:59:13.000000000 -07:00
 ---

-Apple’s two-hour event didn’t disappoint, though there was little surprise when it came to the design.
-Here’s some of the most important points to take away from today’s event.
+Apple's two-hour event didn't disappoint, though there was little surprise when it came to the design.
+Here's some of the most important points to take away from today's event.

 ![](/content/images/wp-content/uploads/2018/09/Apple-Watch-Series4_watch-front-training_09122018.jpg)

 ## **Apple Watch**

 - The Series 4 will come in two sizes: 40mm and 44mm.
-This measures the case size, which lines up with Apple’s explanation that the screen is 32% and 35% larger, respectively, while also being a bit thinner.
+This measures the case size, which lines up with Apple's explanation that the screen is 32% and 35% larger, respectively, while also being a bit thinner.
 - Battery life appears to be roughly the same as the previous generation.
 - Series 3 will fall into the slot of the low-end Watch offering.
 - All existing watch bands will fit the Series 4.